nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

 - Updated guidance on Consumer and Provider interactions on:
     - Solution behaviour page
     - Solution interactions page
-    - Development guidance overview page
+    - Development guidance (pointer retrieval) overview page
 - Updated solution principles
 - Added detail on access control and RBAC codes
 - Changed the interaction ID that must be used: